4z0t/FAF-UI-Mods/ReUI.md

 ### ReUI.LINQ

 An icing on cake.
 A [.Net LINQ inspired library](https://github.com/4z0t/LuaLINQ) adapted for FAF needs and environment.
 This is superior version of LINQ (LuaQ) from deprecated UI mod tools.
 Way faster and more flexible.
-Basically it is a collection of functions to manipulate collections in effictient, easy to read and extend way.
+Basically it is a collection of functions to manipulate collections in efficient, easy to read and extend way.